Claymore Trading 6.7% Lower This Week (CLM)

-Claymore (CURRENCY:CLM) traded 1.7% higher against the dollar during the 1 day period ending at 15:00 PM Eastern on December 31st.
-One Claymore token can currently be bought for about $0.0000 or 0.00000001 BTC on cryptocurrency exchanges including DDEX, CoinExchange and VinDAX.
-Claymore has a total market cap of $1,562.00 and approximately $4.00 worth of Claymore was traded on exchanges in the last day.
-In the last week, Claymore has traded 6.7% lower against the dollar.
+Claymore (CURRENCY:CLM) traded 1.7% higher against the US dollar during the 1-day period ending at 7:00 AM ET on January 2nd.
+Claymore has a total market capitalization of $1,562.00 and $4.00 worth of Claymore was traded on exchanges in the last 24 hours.
+During the last seven days, Claymore has traded down 6.7% against the US dollar.
+One Claymore token can now be bought for approximately $0.0000 or 0.00000001 BTC on popular cryptocurrency exchanges including CoinExchange, VinDAX and DDEX.

 - COZ (COZ) traded 26.7% higher against the dollar and now trades at $0.22 or 0.00004541 BTC.